CodeofGuff/CodeofGuff/README.md

 ## Learning and Collaboration

 As my learning continues, I want to collaborate with others and learn from them.
-</br>As someone who has been an athlete, a competitive gamer, and worked in challenging environments, I like to think of myself as someone who knows how to learn from experience and from others.
+</br>As someone who has been an athlete, a competitive gamer, and worked in challenging environments, I appreciate how to learn from the experience of others.

 I can't wait to be part of this awesome tech community!